massma/teacher-learner-wellbeing/website-src/instructions/index.md

 - :35 - :40 SHARE OUT

-	Bring everyone back together and amplify a couple of entries from the colalborative doc before presenting the [TITL handout](https://traumainformedteachingblog.files.wordpress.com/2020/03/examples-of-titl-in-college-classrooms-3.2020-color-3.pdf)
+	Bring everyone back together and amplify a couple of entries from the collaborative doc before presenting the [TITL handout](https://traumainformedteachingblog.files.wordpress.com/2020/03/examples-of-titl-in-college-classrooms-3.2020-color-3.pdf)
-    (Slide 8) and introducing the assesment exercise (screen share collaborative document).
+    (Slide 8) and introducing the assessment exercise (screen share collaborative document).